adil10743/Company-Token-Global/README.md

 ### Write Methods

-The main interactions for token holders will come via the Synpulse requestPayout() function and ERC style functions send(), transfer(), approve(), transferFrom().
+The main interactions for token holders will come via the Company requestPayout() function and ERC style functions send(), transfer(), approve(), transferFrom().
 ERC style functions are identical to those found in [ERC20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) and [ERC777](https://ethereum.org/en/developers/docs/standards/tokens/erc-777/) documentation but with added contract settings restrictions.
 Other functions are to be utilised by addresses with assigned roles.

 #### User